SquareBracketAssociates/PharoByExample-english/README.markdown

 	PBE2main new runTests

-This will automatically extract and run the tests in the LaTeX sources of the Squeak by Example book.
+This will automatically extract and run the tests in the LaTeX sources of the Pharo by Example book.
 It will also load the hands-on exercises, and check that they are working.
 (Some tests may also be included from the dependent hands-on packages.)

-This will parse (using Regex) the PBE.tex (resp.
+This will parse (using Regex) the PBE1.tex (resp.
 PBE2.tex) to locate the included chapter files, parse each chapter file to search for @TEST annotations, generate test case classes for each chapter with tests in a new category PBE-GeneratedTests, and generate a test method (numbered by the line number in the chapter) for each test found.
 (NB: Any old generated tests are removed before new ones are generated.)
 Finally, by sending "runTests", a TestRunner is opened on the new category, and all those tests are run.

 ## How to write tests in LaTeX